This guide outlines multitenancy and Operator colocation in Operator Lifecycle Manager (OLM).

 It becomes impossible to have some Operators in a namespace update automatically while other are updated manually, which is a common desire for cluster administrators.

-These issues usually surface because, when installing Operators with the OpenShift Container Platform web console, the default behavior installs Operators that support the All namespaces install mode into the default
+These issues usually surface because, when installing Operators with the OpenShift Dedicated web console, the default behavior installs Operators that support the All namespaces install mode into the default

 openshift-operators global namespace.

-Create a namespace for the installation of the Operator.
+Create a project for the installation of the Operator.

 Create a custom global Operator group, which is an Operator group that watches all namespaces.
 By associating this Operator group with the namespace you just created, it makes the installation namespace a global namespace, which makes Operators installed there available in all namespaces.